yamiacat/MoreTestRenamed/headered.md

 Never trust a cop in a raincoat.

 You better take care of me Lord, if you don't you're gonna have me on your hands.

+No, this is not a good town for psychedelic drugs.
+Reality itself is too twisted.